CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/software-install-pcluster.md

 ## Install CMAQ sofware on parallel cluster

 ### Login to updated cluster
-(note, replace the centos.pem with your Key Pair)
+(note, replace the your-key.pem with your Key Pair)

-`pcluster ssh -v -Y -i ~/centos.pem --cluster-name cmaq`
+`pcluster ssh -v -Y -i ~/your-key.pem --cluster-name cmaq`

 ### Change shell to use .tcsh